5h1zuu/landing/README.md

 # landing
-This is a landing page for the odin project to put on my portfolio
+This is a landing page for the odin project to put on my portfolio.